knative/docs/install/Knative-with-PKS.md

 ## Before you begin

-Knative requires a Kubernetes cluster v1.10 or newer. `kubectl` v1.10 is also required.
+Knative requires a Kubernetes cluster v1.11 or newer. `kubectl` v1.10 or newer is also required.
 This guide walks you through creating a cluster with the correct specifications for Knative on Pivotal Container Service.

 This guide assumes you are using bash in a Mac or Linux environment; some commands will need to be adjusted for use in a Windows environment.